-In courses involving report/dissertation/thesis/case study/status report/training reports/term report or any other such assignment, the candidate shall be required to submit any such assignment, required in the partial fulfillment of the degree, by the 30th April of the last semester of the course, in which he/she is registered.
-The Principal/ Head of Department may, however, give an extension of one month after this date i.e. up to 31st May.
-In case the candidate fails to submit such an assignments at the end of this period of extension, he/she shall be awarded an

-'Incomplete grade (I)' for this course and shall not be considered for any merit position/medal/award of the College/ university.
+In courses involving report/dissertation/thesis/case study/status report/training reports/term report or any other such assignment, the candidate shall be required to submit any such assignment, required in the partial fulfillment of the degree, by the 31th July of the last semester of the course, in which he/she is registered.
+The Principal/ Head of Department may, however, give an extension of one month after this date i.e. up to 31st August with fine as per college rules.
+In case the candidate fails to submit such an assignments at the end of this period of extension, he/she shall be awarded an 'Incomplete grade (I)' for this course and shall not be considered for any merit position/medal/award of the College/ university.
 Students getting 'I grade' shall have to seek admission to the next semester and shall have to pay fees and other funds as per the College/university rules.
 Assignments /dissertation/Thesis shall be evaluated by an examiner deputed by Head of department / Chairman board of Studies/Principal of the college.